Meghaul

 Meghaul is a panchayat village of Khodabandpur taluk, Begusarai district, in the Indian state of Bihar.

 The village is situated 36.5 km from Begusarai and 12.1 km from Rosera.
-Meghaul is located on the bank of the Burhi Gandak River and 10km west of Kanwar Lake Bird Sanctuary which is a Ramsar Convention Wetland receiving hundreds of thousands of migrating birds each year.
+Meghaul is located on the bank of the Burhi Gandak River and 10 km west of Kanwar Lake Bird Sanctuary which is a Ramsar Convention Wetland receiving hundreds of thousands of migrating birds each year.

 Demographics

 As of the 2011 Indian census, Meghaul had a population of 10,274.
 Males constituted 50.4% of the population and females 49.6%.
 Meghaul had an average literacy rate of 80%, higher than the national average of 59.5%.
 Male literacy was 85%, and female literacy was 75%.
 15% of the population was under 6 years of age.

 The local languages include Maithili, Hindi and English.